temporalio/documentation/docs-src/go/project-structure.md

 **What is the minimum code I need to create a boilerplate Temporal Application?**

-Let’s start out with a single Activity Workflow and register those functions with a Worker.
+Let’s start with a single Activity Workflow and register those functions with a Worker.

 After we get the Worker running and have started a Workflow Execution, we will add a testing framework.